Maxlinn/Maxlinn/README.md

 ## Education

-1. Currently an undergraduate of Computer Science in Beijing University of Posts and Telecommunications.
+1. Bachelor's Degree in Computer Science, Beijing University of Posts and Telecommunications.
-    - Among top schools of Computer Science in China: A-Ranked by the Ministry of Education.
+    - Top schools of CS in China: A-Ranked by the Ministry of Education, "Double First-Class" initiative laureated.
-    - Acquiring CS background, including *Data Structures, Operating System, Database System, etc.*
+    - Acquired CS background, including *Data Structures, Operating System, Database System, etc.*
-2. Incoming master student of Artifical Intelligence in Renmin University of China.
+2. Master student of Artificial Intelligence in Renmin University of China.
-    - Among top schools of Artifical Intelligence in China: Leading research agency of IR, NLP, CV and other AI-related topics.
+    - Top schools of AI in China: Leading research agency of IR, NLP, CV and other AI-related topics.
-    - Focusing on *Natural Language Processing*, currently researching on *multi-modality*, used to study *chatbots*.
+    - Currently focusing on *multi-modality*, used to study *chatbots*.

 ## Weekly Coding Stats